the-teachingRSE-project/competencies/competencies.md

 a network of heterogeneous compute resources, typically desktop workstations equipped with multicore processors and possibly GPU accelerators.
-They can apply their node-level performance engineering skills to maximise utilisation of the available resources.
+They can apply their node-level performance engineering skills to maximise the utilisation of the available resources.
 <!--Finally, they typically have expert knowledge in at least one compiled language,
 and can assist domain scientists who have excellent command of scripting languages but only a cursory understanding of compiled languages get up to speed with